University of Melbourne Faculty of Arts

 The Faculty of Arts is one of the largest faculties at The University of Melbourne.
 It is the university's home of teaching and research in the humanities, social sciences and languages.
 Teaching of the arts and humanities at The University of Melbourne began when the university was first opened to students in 1855, and the Faculty of Arts officially opened in 1903.

-The current Dean of the Faculty of Arts at The University of Melbourne is Professor Denise Varney.
-She was Deputy Dean from 2016 to 2017, and has been co-director of the Australian Centre.
-Her research areas include modern Australian theatre, modern and contemporary drama and feminist criticism and performance.
+The current Dean of the Faculty of Arts at The University of Melbourne is Professor Jennifer Balint.

 Research

 The Faculty of Arts is home to many researchers who are working on publicly and privately funded research projects.
 These projects range from archaeology to contemporary art.

 Research output contributes to the world rankings of The University of Melbourne, which in 2019 ranked 41 for Arts and Humanities and 52 for Social Sciences.

 Notable academics who have conducted research at the Faculty of Arts include: